 Key Takeaways

-- The #1 reported scam is the Broadway Bar Tab Inflation
+- The #1 reported scam is the Broadway Bar Tab Inflation.

-- 4 of 7 scams are rated high risk
+- 4 of 7 scams are rated high risk.

-- Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+- Use app-based ride services (Uber, Lyft) instead of unmarked vehicles or unlicensed cabs.

-- Never accept unsolicited offers from strangers near tourist sites in Nashville
+- Never accept unsolicited offers from strangers near tourist sites in Nashville.

 ⚡ Quick Safety Tips

-- Always ask drink prices before ordering on Broadway — if they won't tell you, walk out and try the next bar
+- Always ask drink prices before ordering on Broadway — if they won't tell you, walk out and try the next bar.

-- Never tap your card for parking lot fundraisers or street charity collectors — offer cash or decline entirely
+- Never tap your card for parking lot fundraisers or street charity collectors — offer cash or decline entirely.

-- Verify your rideshare driver's name, photo, and license plate in the app before getting into any car after midnight
+- Verify your rideshare driver's name, photo, and license plate in the app before getting into any car after midnight.

-- Buy concert and event tickets only through official platforms — never from individuals outside venues
+- Buy concert and event tickets only through official platforms — never from individuals outside venues.

 The 7 Scams

-A group celebrating a birthday on Broadway ordered a round of drinks.
-No prices were posted, and the bartender didn't mention them.
-The tab arrived at $340 for eight drinks — roughly $42 each for basic cocktails and domestic beers.
-When they questioned it, the bartender pointed to a small laminated card behind the register listing prices most customers would never see: $17 for a shot of mid-tier bourbon, $25 for an Old Fashioned, $10 for a Coors Light.
-Nashville was ranked the 4th biggest tourist trap city in the world in a 2026 study with an authenticity score of just 3.8 out of 100.
-Locals consistently warn on Reddit that they avoid Lower Broadway entirely because of aggressive overpricing and overcrowding.
+The tab arrives at $340 for eight drinks — roughly $42 each for basic cocktails and domestic beers.
+When the group questions it, the bartender points to a small laminated card behind the register: $17 for a shot of mid-tier bourbon, $25 for an Old Fashioned, $10 for a Coors Light.
+Nashville's 2026 ranking as the 4th biggest tourist trap city in the world reflects this exact dynamic, with an authenticity score of just 3.8 out of 100.
+Locals consistently warn on Reddit that they avoid Lower Broadway entirely because of aggressive overpricing and overcrowding — a notable position given that this strip is the city's central music tourism corridor.

 Red Flags